bomonike/bomonike.github.io/microsoft-ai.md

 <hr />

+## How to Make Money from this?

-## Human-Computer Interaction (HCI)
+End-user Productivity of Human-Computer Interaction (HCI)

-Microsoft "democratizes" AI and Machine Learning by providing a front-end GUI that hides some of the complexities, enabling them to be run <strong>possibly without programming</strong>.
+Microsoft "democratizes" Machine Learning and AI by providing a front-end GUI that hides some of the complexities, enabling them to be run <strong>possibly without programming</strong>.

    <ul>Alas, Microsoft's Azure AI gallery of samples and users' contributions is no longer at
    <a target="_blank" href="https://gallery.azure.ai/browse">https://gallery.azure.ai/browse</a>